QualiSystemsLab/colony-cli/README.md

 ### Blueprint validation

-* If you are currently inside a git-enabled folder containing your blueprint, commit and push your latest changes and run (Colony CLI will automatically detect the current working branch):
+* If you are currently inside a git-enabled folder containing your Blueprint, commit and push your latest changes and run (Colony CLI will automatically detect the current working branch):

     `$ colony bp validate MyBlueprint`

-* If you want to validate a blueprint from another branch you can specify _--branch_ argument or even check validation in a specific point in time by setting _--commit_:
+* If you want to validate a Blueprint from another branch you can specify _--branch_ argument or even check validation in a specific point in time by setting _--commit_:

     `$ colony bp validate MyBlueprint --branch dev --commit fb88a5e3275q5d54697cff82a160a29885dfed24`

 ### Testing Local Changes

-The Colony CLI can validate your blueprints and test your sandboxes even before you commit and push your code to a remote branch.
+The Colony CLI can validate your Blueprints and test your Sandboxes even before you commit and push your code to a remote branch.
 It does so by creating a temporary branch on the remote repository with your local staged and even untracked changes which gets deleted automatically after the Sandbox is created or the Blueprint validation is complete.
 The CLI will automatically detect if you have some local changes and use them unless you explicitly set the --branch flag.

-Please notice that in order to create a Sandbox from your local changes, the CLI must make sure they are picked up by the sandbox setup process before completing the action and deleting the temporary branch.
+Please notice that in order to create a Sandbox from your local changes, the CLI must make sure they are picked up by the Sandbox setup process before completing the action and deleting the temporary branch.
 This means that when you launch a local Sandbox the CLI command will not return immediately.
 You'll also receive a warning not to abort the wait as that might not give Colony enough time to pull your changes and the Sandbox may fail.
 Feel free to launch the CLI command asynchronously or continue working in a new tab.